top of page

 There’s different scenarios to estrogen dominance

-1. you can simply have too much estrogen - your levels are above normal
+1. You can simply have too much estrogen - your levels are above normal

-2. you can have too little progesterone, meaning that your progesterone:estrogen ratio is off.
+2. You can have too little progesterone, meaning that your progesterone-estrogen ratio is off.
 You have too little progesterone to balance your estrogen levels.
 This is called "relative estrogen dominance".
 You might even have too little estrogen too in this scenario, but if your progesterone is even lower, you would still suffer from symptoms of estrogen dominance.

 • Estrone, or E1, is the primary form of estrogen after menopause.
 It’s mainly produced in fat cells